ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 TERN-Plot is a feature-based model with detailed modelling of domain-specific features-of-interest.
 Most of these specialize the SOSA `Sample` class, by adding specific class properties (attributes).
 This approach follows modelling patterns used in other Observations and Measurements extensions such as GeoSciML and SoilML.

 In contrast, the TERN Ontology uses SKOS controlled vocabularies to specify feature types.

-Non-core attributes of the features-of-interest in the TERN Ontology also use SKOS controlled vocabularies instead of class properties. _Don't understand the point here_
+The TERN Ontology provides a notion of core and non-core attributes where the former are direct properties on the class while the latter uses the [qualified relations pattern](https://patterns.dataincubator.org/book/qualified-relation.html) to capture additional information of an instance of some class.
+The non-core attributes are represented using SKOS controlled vocabularies in a similar fashion to observable properties for observations.
+This modelling pattern is similar to how schema.org uses [schema:PropertyValue](https://schema.org/PropertyValue).

 ### 2. Only physical specimens are 'samples'

-TERN-Plot specialised the SOSA `Sample` class for sites, vegetation strata, taxa, taxa in a stratum, organism occurrences, etc.
+TERN-Plot specialised the SOSA `Sample` class for sites, vegetation strata, taxa, taxa in a stratum, organism occurrences, etc. It was quickly realised that specialised classes such as **taxa in a stratum** would result in a long class hierarchy of endless permutations.
+This would reduce adoption and introduce complexities in the core model.

-However, most users including domain experts found it hard to understand the SOSA `Sample` class.
-As a simplifcation, the TERN Ontology uses `FeatureOfInterest` for all domain-specific features while `Sample` is reserved only for physical specimens.
+In the TERN Ontology, only a few specialisations are made. `Site`, `Quadrat`, `Transect` and `MaterialSample`.

 <figure>
   <img src="https://w3id.org/tern/static/linkeddata-website/tern-ontology/tern-plot-sample-specialisations.png" alt="TERN-Plot sample specialisation classes" />